-What is an RSS Feed?
+What is an RSS feed?

-An RSS Feed, or Really Simple Syndication (aka Rich Site Summary), is the home for your podcast that is used to distribute a podcast to Apple, Google, Spotify, etc. where the listener can access it.
+Syndication (aka Rich Site Summary), is the home for your podcast that is used to distribute a podcast to Apple, Google, Spotify, etc. where the listener can access it.
 All of the DNA for a podcast – everything which makes it a unique show – is contained in the RSS Feed and handed over to listening platforms (as listed previously) so that users can discover, listen, and subscribe.

 Once an RSS feed is submitted to a podcast directory like Apple Podcasts, they are able to refresh the feeds regularly to pull in the most recent episodes from a podcast.
 This includes the cover art, links to the audio content (arranged by the seasons and episodes), release dates, title, and description.
-RSS feeds are like the home for your podcast.

-- There are over 1,000,000 podcasts (Podcast Insights)
+- There are over 2,000,000 podcasts as of April 2021 (Podcast Insights)

 - “The U.S. Podcast Audience Could Double by 2023” (Nielsen)

 - 55% of Americans have listened to a podcast in 2020 (Statista)